JaberSE09/Professional-README-Generator/README.md

 ## Tests

 Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.
+Then provide examples on how to run them here